nasa-jpl/autoRIFT/README.md

 * The "autoRIFT" object has the following four outputs:

        ------------------output------------------
-       Dx:                  estimated horizontal displacement
-       Dy:                  estimated vertical displacement
-       InterpMask:          light interpolation mask
-       ChipSizeX:           iteratively progressive chip size in horizontal direction (different chip size allowed for vertical)
+       Dx [units = decimal image pixels]                  estimated horizontal pixel displacement Dy [units = decimal image pixels]                  estimated vertical pixel displacement InterpMask [unitless; boolean data type]           light interpolation mask ChipSizeX [units = integer image pixels]           iteratively progressive chip size in horizontal direction (different chip size allowed for vertical)

 * The "autoRIFT" object has many parameters that can be flexibly tweaked by the users for their own purpose (listed below; can also be obtained by referring to "geo_autoRIFT/autoRIFT/autoRIFT_ISCE.py"):

        ------------------parameter list: general function------------------
-       ChipSizeMinX:               Minimum size (in horizontal direction) of the template (chip) to correlate (default = 32; could be scalar or array with same dimension as xGrid)
+       ChipSizeMinX [units = integer image pixels]               Minimum size (in horizontal direction) of the template (chip) to correlate (default = 32; could be scalar or array with same dimension as xGrid)
-       ChipSizeMaxX:               Maximum size (in horizontal direction) of the template (chip) to correlate (default = 64; could be scalar or array with same dimension as xGrid)
+       ChipSizeMaxX [units = integer image pixels]               Maximum size (in horizontal direction) of the template (chip) to correlate (default = 64; could be scalar or array with same dimension as xGrid)
-       ChipSize0X:                 Minimum acceptable size (in horizontal direction) of the template (chip) to correlate (default = 32)
+       ChipSize0X [units = integer image pixels]                 Minimum acceptable size (in horizontal direction) of the template (chip) to correlate (default = 32)
-       ScaleChipSizeY              Scaling factor to get the vertically-directed chip size in reference to the horizontally-directed size (default = 1)
+       ScaleChipSizeY [unitless; integer data type]              Scaling factor to get the vertically-directed chip size in reference to the horizontally-directed size (default = 1)
-       SearchLimitX                Range (in horizontal direction) to search for displacement in the source (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
+       SearchLimitX [units = integer image pixels]                Range (in horizontal direction) to search for displacement in the source (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
-       SearchLimitY                Range (in vertical direction) to search for displacement in the source (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
+       SearchLimitY [units = integer image pixels]                Range (in vertical direction) to search for displacement in the source (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
-       SkipSampleX                 Number of samples to skip between search windows in horizontal direction for automatically-created grid if not specified by the user (default = 32)
+       SkipSampleX [units = integer image pixels]                 Number of samples to skip between search windows in horizontal direction for automatically-created grid if not specified by the user (default = 32)
-       SkipSampleY                 Number of lines to skip between search windows in vertical direction for automatically-created grid if not specified by the user (default = 32) minSearch                   Minimum search limit (default = 6)
+       SkipSampleY [units = integer image pixels]                 Number of lines to skip between search windows in vertical direction for automatically-created grid if not specified by the user (default = 32) minSearch [units = integer image pixels]                   Minimum search limit (default = 6)

        ------------------parameter list: about Normalized Displacement Coherence (NDC) filter ------------------ FracValid                   Fraction of valid displacements (default = 8/25) to be multiplied by filter window size "FiltWidth^2" and then used for thresholding the number of chip displacements that have passed the "FracSearch" disparity filtering